rsbyrne/mobility-aus-old/guide.md

 - *LGA*: The Australian Bureau of Statistics [code](https://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/1270.0.55.003~July%202019~Main%20Features~Local%20Government%20Areas%20(LGAs)~2) for the local government area in question.
-- *stay*: The proportion of records for that date and LGA which show no movement (i.e. the source and destination vicinities are the same).
+- *stay*: the proportion of records for that date and LGA which show no movement (i.e. the source and destination vicinities are the same).
-- *km*: The average distance travelled per record for all records collected on that date and within that LGA.
+- *km*: answers the question 'of the records that show a starting position within this LGA, what was the average distance travelled?'
-- *weight*: The proportion of all records available for that day which registered a start position somewhere inside the LGA.
+- *weight*: the proportion of all records available for that day which registered a start position somewhere inside the LGA.
-- *visit*: Answers the question 'of the records that document travel between LGAs, how many recorded destinations within this LGA?'
+- *visit*: answers the question 'of the records that show travel between LGAs, how many had destinations within this LGA?'

 The maps show the 'km' dataset with colours mapped to the powers of ten, i.e. '-3' represents metres, '-1' represents hundreds of metres, '1' represents tens of kilometres, *et cetera*.